polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 *High-level solution architecture:*

 1. What should be the Azure region(s) where the solution will be deployed?

-1. Should the customer use a 2-tier or 3-tier architecture for its SAP deployment?

 1. How would you ensure that the high-availability and disaster recovery requirements are satisfied?